Stage 3 begins with promotion to Candidacy and finishes with the successful completion of the dissertation.

 Post Candidacy Course Requirement

 Upon entering Candidacy, students are required to take one graduate mathematics course for credit during the first two semesters in residence.
+This course may NOT be a Reading Course (MATH 700).

 It is important that the student communicate regularly with the Thesis Advisor about their research progress and post-Ph.D. career plans.
 Eventually, when the Thesis Advisor is satisfied that a student has done sufficient research for the dissertation, the student prepares a draft.
 This usually takes at least a full semester to write.